 A Chiropractor uses a variety of techniques to determine which vertebrae or joint is misaligned.
 This includes postural analysis, the range of motion tests, orthopedic tests, muscle and reflex testing, Xray/MRI analysis, sensory analysis and instrumentation to determine precisely at which level or levels the dysfunction is taking place.
 Once the misaligned vertebra or vertebrae are located a manual/instrumental adjustment will be delivered to the joint to properly align the vertebra and restore proper nerve flow.

 No, typically patients report no pain when an adjustment is given.
 Often times a popping or cracking noise can be heard which is merely nitrogen deposits being released as the joints are realigned.

-Chiropractic is a very safe non invasive procedure when preformed by a trained professional.
-It is the number one non-invasive treatment protocol for spine related issues such as neck pain, back pain, headaches, herniated discs (disc bulge/slipped disc) etc.
+Chiropractic is a very safe noninvasive procedure when performed by a trained professional.
+It is the number one non-invasive treatment protocol for spine-related issues such as neck pain, back pain, headaches, herniated discs (disc bulge/slipped disc) etc.

 Chiropractic care is generally inexpensive compared to its medical counterparts.
 A simple diagnosis typically involves only a few short treatments coupled with at home exercises or procedures to help restore mobility in the spine and prevent the problem from reoccurring.
 More complex cases may involve several treatments over the period of a few weeks or months.